 Alicia is highly skilled and very experienced at litigation and dispute resolution in high stake business and real estate conflicts.
 She has been hailed by clients for her effective, efficient, and creative approach to resolving disputes with solutions that align with the client's litigation goals and business needs.
 Her skillful and thorough case preparation often develops crucial evidence which leads to early and decisive settlement.
 Alicia understands her client's goals of achieving success in a cost-effective manner.
-As a result, Alicia engages the assistance of junior attorneys, paralegals, or law clerks if the matter can most efficiently be handled by someone else with her oversight.
+As a result, Alicia engages the assistance of junior attorneys, paralegals, or law clerks if the task can most efficiently be handled by someone else with her oversight.

 Experienced Trial And Appellate Attorney

-Alicia is Vice-Chair of the firm's Litigation Team.
+Alicia is Co-Chair of the firm's Litigation Team.
 She has significant trial experience, having spent well over 100 days in trial or arbitration.
 Alicia has also appeared and argued before the California appellate courts and successfully appealed or defended decisions in various matters.

 Experience With Complex Business Matters

 Adept at representing businesses and high-net worth individuals, Alicia has a breadth of experience handling cases ranging from contractual disputes, including breach of contract, specific performance, partnership, member and shareholder disputes, and insurance coverage disputes, to fraud and lender liability, as well as trade secret misappropriation.
 She is considered a problem solver, marshaling and organizing the facts in a cost-effective manner, evaluating and advising her clients of their options, and executing a plan for early resolution or success at trial.